AdobeDocs/analytics.en/help/implement/vars/functions/util-cookiewrite.md

 Cookies can store and retrieve information across pages on the same domain.
 Use the `Util.cookieWrite()` method to set a value to a cookie.
 You can use the [`Util.cookieRead()`](util-cookieread.md) method to retrieve values set using `Util.cookieWrite()`.

-## Set cookies in Adobe Experience Platform Launch
+## Set cookies using tags in Adobe Experience Platform

-Launch does not provide the ability to set cookies in the interface.
+The Data Collection UI does not provide the ability to set cookies in the interface.
 Use the custom code editor, following AppMeasurement syntax.

-## s.Util.cookieWrite() in AppMeasurement and Launch custom code editor
+## s.Util.cookieWrite() in AppMeasurement and custom code editor

 Call the `s.Util.cookieWrite()` method to set a cookie to a desired value.